kazuar/kazuar.github.io/_posts/2016-12-29-visualize-trip-with-flask-and-mapbox.md

 {% endraw %}
 {% endhighlight %}

-Add animation function for moving the car along the route:
+Add the animation function for moving the car along the route:

 {% highlight js %}
 {% raw %}